lucascraston/IrrigationAutomation/README.md

 ![](board_image2.jpg)

 **Goals:**
--[] Redesign the PCB with custom Micro-Controller and relay board
+- [x] Redesign the PCB with custom Micro-Controller and relay board
--[] Add a schematic diagram to this page
+- [] Add a schematic diagram to this page
--[] Add soil detection features to check moisture, temp and other stats
+- [] Add soil detection features to check moisture, temp and other stats

 **BOM:**
 - Arduino UNO or ATmega328 or ATtiny 85